OxCGRT/covid-policy-scratchpad/differentiated vaccination policies/differentiated_interpretation_guide.md

 - Here we only code a closure if attendees are required to provide proof of vaccination to enter, not staff
 - If staff are required to be vaccinated we code this as an occupational vaccine mandate in V4

+### C4- Restrictions on gatherings

+- We record C4 as a closure if there are restrictions on gathering size based on vaccination status

 ### C5- Public Transportation

 - Here we only code a closure if passengers are required to provide proof of vaccination to enter, not staff
 - If staff are required to be vaccinated we code this as a requirement to be vaccinated due to occupation in V4

+### C6- Stay at home requirements

+- We record C6 as a closure if non-vaccinated people are required to stay at home

 ### C8-  International Travel Controls